lkaba-pro/sentiment-analysis-on-webtoon-comments/README.md

 * pandas and numpy for data handling.
 * matplotlib or seaborn for visualization.
-* VADER or another sentiment analysis package.
+* VADER or BERT sentiment analysis package.